-Burgwin-Wright House and Gardens in Wilmington, NC, is presenting Streets, in Wilmington, featuring works by David A. Norris, on view through July 16, 2022.
+Burgwin-Wright House and Gardens in Wilmington, NC, is presenting Streets, Streams, and the River: Finding Inspiration in Wilmington, featuring works by David A. Norris, on view through July 16, 2022.

 Norris' work reflects the landscapes of the places where he has lived or visited.
 Through his interest in art history, his work has absorbed influences of English watercolors, 19th century engravings, Japanese woodblock prints, Dutch Baroque landscapes, and Van Gogh's reed pen drawings.